pynappo/dotfiles/.config/nvim/README.md

-H\ere's my neovim config that I might link on Reddit posts and stuff.
+Here's my neovim config that I might link on Reddit posts and stuff.
 Some cool things of note:

 * [keymaps.lua](./lua/pynappo/keymaps.lua) holds all keymaps in one file for easy searching.
 * <200ms startuptime on windows, <75ms on linux